Rancher is a Kubernetes distribution build by Rancher Labs. There are some others like OpenShift from Red Hat with different features.

-There is a lot missing like Internet Gateways, NAT Gatways, routing tables, routes and you could use an Application Load Balancer instead the Network Load Balancer.
+A lot is missing like Internet Gateways, NAT Gateways, routing tables, routes and you could use an Application Load Balancer instead of the Network Load Balancer.
 But you get the idea.

 Easy right?
 Yeah.
 I know it is a lot of work.
 So let´s go on.

 Now you can use the Rancher2 web interface to create your cluster right?

 We first need another VPC to deploy the Rancher user cluster into.
 It is mostly the same setup as before but you need a VPC Perring (VPC Gateway is also possible) and you do not need to place EC2 nodes into the cluster.
 That will be taken care of Rancher.

 Why do you need the peering?
 Rancher will ssh into each node and will do the provisioning for each Kubernetes node.
 Also, the created Kubernetes cluster will ping back to Rancher for health checks.